mrazomej/phd/docs/src/chapter_05/section_08_channel_capacity.md

 This particular point is something that we are still exploring from a theoretical perspective.
 We have shown that to capture the single-molecule mRNA FISH data, a single-state promoter wouldn't suffice.
-This model predicts a Poisson distribution as the steady-state and the data shows super Poissonian noise.
+This model predicts a Poisson distribution as the steady-state, and the data shows super Poissonian noise.
 Given the bursty nature of gene expression, we opt to use a two-state promoter to reflect effective transcriptionally "active" and "inactive" states.
 We are currently exploring alternative formulations of this model to turn it